Jemma Rix: Biography

 Rix again played the role of Elphaba on the show's first Australian Tour, which, after delays due to flooding, began in Brisbane on 25 January 2011.

 In 2011, Rix was nominated for a Helpmann Award for "Best Female Actor in a Musical" for her portrayal as Elphaba in Wicked.

 Rix played Elphaba again on the Asian tour of Wicked, which began in Singapore from 7 December 2011.
 After a four-month engagement there, the tour visited Seoul.
 Previous Australian understudy Suzie Mathers took over the role of Glinda full-time at the start of the Asian tour.

 Rix reprised her role as Elphaba in Auckland, New Zealand as of 21 September 2013 at the Auckland Civic Theatre.
 After Auckland she traveled to Manila, Philippines to perform there.
 Rix continued to play the role for the 10th Anniversary return tour in Australia, performing in Melbourne, Sydney, Brisbane and Perth.
 During the tour, she reached a milestone by performing the role of Elphaba for 1000th time in October 2014.

 It was announced mid 2015 that Rix would play the role Lucy, in the Australian production of Jekyll & Hyde the musical, however the production has been postponed indefinitely.
 Rix went on to play the role of Molly Jensen in the Australian tour of Ghost the Musical.

 In 2017, it was announced that Rix will appear in the Australian tour of Andrew Lloyd Webber's updated version of The Wizard of Oz.

+In 2017, Jemma played the role of Teen Angel in the Australian arena production of the musical Grease (musical) when it toured to Adelaide and Newcastle.

 In mid 2018, Jemma joined the cast of Opera Australia's 'Evita' in the role of Eva Perón.
 She performed this role in Melbourne and Sydney.

 In October and November 2019, Jemma starred as Lucy in Jekyll & Hyde with Anthony Warlow and the Melbourne Symphony Orchestra.

 It was announced on 15 February 2020 that Rix will play the role of Elsa in the Australian production of Frozen in Sydney alongside Courtney Monsma as Anna.